Trevorjoel/cra-express-mysql/README.md

    Modifying back-end logic & saving file restarts the server and a manual page refresh will load all back-end changes so I think it's working ok.
 7) If I remove all the express logic for the call and request from server/server.js and client/src/App.js the client hot loading returns.

+Note: when I remove the "Port" line form the client/package.json file hotloading on the front end works but lose connection wiith the back end.
+The server restarts on save but the front end does not so when working on the back end you need to page refresh.
+Not ideal.
+Still unresolved.

+It's something to do with conflicting ports in this line: "proxy": "http://localhost:5000",